Doug E. Doug: Professional career

 Doug E. Doug started off his career as a stand-up comic at the age of 17.
-Doug was first seen at the Apollo Theater by Russell Simmons, who then asked Doug to write and host a syndicated late-night program Simmons produced called The New Music Report.
+He was first seen at the Apollo Theater by Russell Simmons, who then asked Doug to write and host a syndicated late-night program Simmons produced called The New Music Report.
 His entrance into film began when he spoke one line in Spike Lee's film Mo' Better Blues.

-Doug is known to movie viewers for his starring role as the spirited pushcart driver turned bobsled racer in Cool Runnings.
-The movie is loosely based on the true story of the first Jamaica national bobsled team trying to make it to the Winter Olympics.
+Doug is known to movie viewers for his starring role, as the spirited pushcart driver, turned bobsled racer, in Cool Runnings.
+(This movie is loosely based on the true story, of the first Jamaica national bobsled team, trying to qualify for the Winter Olympics.)

-Doug is also known for his roles as the ne'er do well Willie Stevens in Hangin' with the Homeboys.
-For this role, he received an Independent Spirit Award nomination for Best Actor.
-He played a class comedian in Class Act, a soldier enlisted for an unusual duty in Operation Dumbo Drop, an ill-fated high school student in the horror epic Dr. Giggles, and an FBI agent in the 1997 remake of That Darn Cat.
+Doug is also known for his roles as the ne'er-do-well Willie Stevens, in Hangin' with the Homeboys; for this role, he received an Independent Spirit Award nomination for Best Actor; he played a class comedian in Class Act; as a soldier, enlisted for unusual duty, in Operation Dumbo Drop; an ill-fated high school student in the horror epic Dr. Giggles; and as an FBI agent in the 1997 remake of "That Darn Cat".
 In the Warner Bros. science fiction comedy Eight Legged Freaks, he portrayed a paranoid small-town radio host with visions of an alien invasion.
-In the animated DreamWorks film, Shark Tale, his is the voice of Bernie the jellyfish.
+In the animated DreamWorks film, Shark Tale, he voiced the jellyfish character Bernie.